Issei-177013/Cloudflare-Utils/README.md

 The main menu provides access to different modules of the application:

 - **1. Manage Cloudflare Accounts**: Add, edit, or delete Cloudflare accounts.
+- **2. Manage Zones**: A dedicated menu to manage your Cloudflare zones.
+You can list all zones, add a new one, view details of a specific zone, or delete a zone.
-- **2. IP Rotator Tools**: Access tools for managing DNS-based IP rotation.
+- **3. IP Rotator Tools**: Access tools for managing DNS-based IP rotation.
-- **3. View Application Logs**: View live logs from the application.
+- **4. View Application Logs**: View live logs from the application.
 - **0. Exit**: Exit the CLI.

 #### IP Rotator Tools